ClojureBridge/curriculum/outline/intro.md

 #### Nightcode's REPL <button class="link" ng-bind-html="details" ng-model="block61" ng-click="block61=!block61"></button>

-> To interact with Clojure, we're going to be using the REPL tab in
+> To interact with Clojure, we can use REPL pane on a bottom left corner of Nightcode.
-> Nightcode.
-It's a nice way to play with Clojure interactively.
+> It's a nice way to play with Clojure interactively.
 {: ng-show="block61" .description}

 #### Using the REPL <button class="link" ng-bind-html="details" ng-model="block62" ng-click="block62=!block62"></button>

-> There's a couple of ways to get to a REPL in Nightcode.
-One general one
-> that is always running in the corner of the window, and another that is
-> launched with the "Run with REPL".
+> In addition to Nightcode's REPL pane, we can use "Run with REPL" on a right bottom pane.
+> This isn't available at the beginning.
+When the button gets clicked, REPL starts.
+> The difference between left and right panes' REPL is whether it looks at the project setting or not.
 {: ng-show="block62" .description}

-> The easiest REPL to access and use is loaded from the beginning of
-> opening Nightcode.
-You can find it in the bottom left hand window
-> pane.
+> Alternatively, we can start REPL using leiningen on a terminal (without Nightcode).
+> On a terminal, type `lein repl`, then, REPL starts.
+> If we hit `lein repl` command within the project directory (folder), it sees the project setting.
 {: ng-show="block62" .description}

 #### Evaluate program and line <button class="link" ng-bind-html="details" ng-model="block63" ng-click="block63=!block63"></button>

 <!-- TODO project_name should probably be defined somewhere, right? -->
-> Nightcode also lets us evaluate a line or an entire program at a time.
+> Nightcode also lets us evaluate a line (lines) or an entire program.
-> In the big panel, navigate to the `src/`(project_name)`/main.clj` file.
+> On the left pane, navigate to the `welcometoclojurebridge/src/clojurebridge_turtle/walk.clj`.
-> After pressing "Run with REPL", you should see some output in the bottom
+> Click "Run with REPL" followed by "Reload", you should see an initial turtle window.
-> pane.
-The first time you run this, it'll take a little while.
-{: ng-show="block63" .description}

-> After this, you'll find a new REPL launch in that bottom pane.
-Here you
-> can type commands just like the other REPL -- but now you can also type
-> code in the main file, and run it with the `Eval` button
-> (<kbd>ctrl</kbd>/<kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>x</kbd>, making sure the cursor is next to the code).
+> Type `(forward 40)` on the bottom line in the editor (upper right pane).
+> Select this line, and hit "Eval Selection" button.
+The turtle should go up.
 {: ng-show="block63" .description}
 </section>